qirashi/dvpl_go/README_EN.md

  > [!NOTE]
  > In this converter, the [lz4](https://github.com/lz4/lz4) library was used to speed up compression and improve its quality.

- > [!WARNING]
- > There will be no instructions on how to build using `dvpl_c`, if anyone is interested, figure it out on your own.

 ## Description

 ### Supported compression types